tiredpixel/isoxya-docs/Endpoints/Processor.md

 # Processor

-Processors are plugins which extract data from a crawled page.
+Processors are plugins which extract data from fetched pages.
 Processors must be registered within the system, making them available to Crawls.

 ## /processor POST